Nexmo/station/_documentation/account/guides/management.md

 3. You receive a password reset link at the email address associated with your Nexmo account.
 This link is valid for 15 minutes.
 4. Navigate to the reset link and reset your password.

-If having are still having issues, please contact <support@nexmo.com>.
+If you are still having issues, please contact <support@nexmo.com>.

 ## Supported browsers